Getting Started

 Looking back at the help message for blackfish run

-, we see that there are a few items that we should provide.
+should provide.
 First, we need to select the type of service to run.
-We've already decide to run text-generate
+We've already decide to run

 , so we're good there.
-Next, we have a number of job options that we can provide.
-With the exception of profile
+Next, there are a number of job options that we can provide.

 , job options are based on the Slurm sbatch